LLNL/sundials/doc/arkode/guide/source/Usage/LSRKStep/User_callable.rst

       Fourth order, 10-stage SSP(10,4) method

-.. c:function:: int LSRKStepSetMethodByName(void* arkode_mem, const char* emethod);
+.. c:function:: int LSRKStepSetSTSMethodByName(void* arkode_mem, const char* emethod);

-   This function selects the LSRK method by name.
-The list of allowable values for this input is below.
+   This function selects the LSRK STS method by name.
+The list of allowable values for this input is above.

    **Arguments:**
       * *arkode_mem* -- pointer to the LSRKStep memory block.